canonical/kafka-operator/docs/explanation/cryptography.md

 The [Charmed Apache Kafka snap](https://snapstore.io/charmed-kafka) and [Charmed Apache ZooKeeper snap](https://snapstore.io/charmed-zookeeper) package the Apache Kafka and Apache ZooKeeper workloads, respectively, along with the necessary dependencies and utilities for operator lifecycle management.
 For details on the contents of these snaps, refer to the `snapcraft.yaml` file in the source code: [Charmed Apache Kafka snap contents](https://github.com/canonical/charmed-kafka-snap/blob/3/edge/snap/snapcraft.yaml) and [Charmed Apache ZooKeeper snap contents](https://github.com/canonical/charmed-zookeeper-snap/blob/3/edge/snap/snapcraft.yaml).

-Every artifact included in the snaps is verified against its SHA-256 or SHA-512 checksum after download.
+Every artefact included in the snaps is verified against its SHA-256 or SHA-512 checksum after download.

 ## Sources verification

 Charmed Apache Kafka sources are stored in:

 * GitHub repositories for snaps, rocks and charms
-* LaunchPad repositories for the Apache Kafka and Apache ZooKeeper upstream fork used for building their respective distributions
+* Launchpad repositories for the Apache Kafka and Apache ZooKeeper upstream fork used for building their respective distributions

-### LaunchPad
+### Launchpad

-Distributions are built using private repositories only, hosted as part of the [SOSS namespace](https://launchpad.net/soss) to eventually integrate with Canonical's standard process for fixing CVEs.
+Distributions are built using private repositories only, hosted as part of the [SOSS namespace](https://launchpad.net/soss) to eventually integrate with Canonical's standard process for fixing CVE.
 Branches associated with releases are mirrored to a public repository, hosted in the [Data Platform namespace](https://launchpad.net/~data-platform) to also provide the community with the patched source code.

 ### GitHub

-All Apache Kafka and Apache ZooKeeper artifacts built by Canonical are published and released programmatically using release pipelines implemented via GitHub Actions.
+All Apache Kafka and Apache ZooKeeper artefacts built by Canonical are published and released programmatically using release pipelines implemented via GitHub Actions.
-Distributions are published as both GitHub and LaunchPad releases via the [central-uploader repository](https://github.com/canonical/central-uploader), while charms, snaps and rocks are published using the workflows of their respective repositories.
+Distributions are published as both GitHub and Launchpad releases via the [central-uploader repository](https://github.com/canonical/central-uploader), while charms, snaps and rocks are published using the workflows of their respective repositories.

 All repositories in GitHub are set up with branch protection rules, requiring: